masoudey/Ecommerce/README.md

 # Ecommerce
-A full stack Ecommerce with ReactJs, GraphQl, Prisma, Vite
+A full stack Ecommerce with ReactJs, GraphQL, Prisma, Vite